kineticsystem/stepit/README.md

 - 1 x [PiBot multi-stepper motor driver board rev2.3 ](https://www.pibot.com/pibot-multi-stepper-motor-driver-board-rev2-3.html)
 - 5 x [TMC2208](https://shop.watterott.com/SilentStepStick-TMC2208-Stepper-Motor-Driver-with-soldered-pinheaders)

 The Teensy is connected to a computer using a USB cable.
-For a portable application, we can use a Raspberry PI 4.
+For a portable application, we can use a [Raspberry PI 4](docs/install_ros_on_rasperry_pi/install_ros2_on_rasperry_pi.md).

+## StepIt microcontroller installation

+We developed code for the Teensy microcontroller using Visual Studio Code because it provides very good tools to format and validate the code.
+To achieve this goal, we must install [PlatformIO](https://platformio.org) extension which supports different microcontrollers including Arduino.
+Installing Arduino IDE is not required.

-## StepIt Installation
+## StepIt computer installation

 Open a terminal and run the following command to source the ROS 2 Humble installation.